 - ENG 319: Advanced Critical Writing

 - ENG 331: British Literature of the Romantic

 - ENG 332: Queering the Restoration

 - Botanical Entanglements: Women, Natural Science, and the Arts in Eighteenth-Century England.
-Charlottesville: University of Virginia Press, 2021. (forthcoming in December)
+Charlottesville: University of Virginia Press, 2022. (forthcoming)

 - "Taxonomic Subversion & Vegetal Expansion in Charlotte Smith’s “Beachy Head.”"
 In Science and Storytelling in the Eighteenth Century: Knowledge, Narrative, Discipline.
 Eds., Danielle Spratt & David Alff.
 Charlottesville: University of Virginia Press. (forthcoming)